Civil Division Requirements

 Letter of Instruction

-You must submit a letter of instruction to the Sherburne County Sheriff’s Civil Division.
+You must submit a letter of instruction to the Sherburne County Sheriff’s Office Civil Division.
 The letter should be specific as to what you want the Sheriff’s Office to do and should include the date of sale.
 Please indicate if you want the Sheriff’s Office to accomplish service of the notice of sale on the owner(s) of the property.
-A $50 advance payment is required for each service.
-Provide the name and address of individual(s) you want served and additional copies of the notice of sale for each service.
+A $80 advance payment is required for each service.
+Provide the name and address of the individual(s) you want served and additional copies of the notice of sale for each service.

-Include your name, business name, address and phone number in the letter and attach the following:
+Include your name, business name, address, and phone number in the letter and attach the following:

 - A copy of the notice of sale